 Football is popular in England, while in Australia they prefer cricket.
 However, nonetheless, nevertheless All these words are used to present two contrasting ideas.
 Examples: Smoking is proved to be dangerous to the health.
 Free English Conversation Lesson Plans - Beginner Intermediate and Advanced.
 Free English conversation lesson plans for beginning, intermediate and advanced level of English learning in ESL EFL classes as well as business English classes.

+Each lesson provides an introduction, step by step teaching guidelines and printable student worksheets.
+Teachers Share Conversation Lesson Plans for the ESL / EFL ClassroomESL teachers share their best conversation lesson plans with other English teachers from around the world.
+ESL Debate LessonsThis lesson plan is based on the idea that having students support opinions that are not necessarily their own during debates can help improve students fluency.
 In this manner, students pragmatically focus on correct production skills in conversation rather than striving to "win" the argument.
 For more information on this approach please see the following feature: Teaching Conversational Skills: … The Necessity of GrammarAdvanced level lesson plan for classroom debate including cue cards.
 Discourse marker - definition and examples of discourse markers in English.
 Definition: A particle (such as oh, like, and you know) that is used to direct or redirect the flow of conversation without adding any significant paraphrasable meaning to the discourse.

 In this task Ekaterina had to speak for about 1 minute, commenting and reflecting on the collection of photographs she was given.
 To listen now click the player below - allow a few seconds for the recording to play.
 To download the recording to listen to offline put your mouse cursor over ‘Download Podcast‘, then right click.
 Download Podcast Get your free transcripts here For immediate access to transcripts for current and previous Splendid Speaking podcasts, and to be alerted to new materials on the website, sign up now for our weekly newsletter.
 Already subscribed?
 Get Speaking Task Sheets Each week we publish a free Get Speaking task sheet to use with the featured interview.

 Knowing the meaning of a word is useful, but knowing how to use it in context is vital.
 Words aren't used in isolation and will often form part of an expression or fixed set of words.
 Being able to call on these 'chunks' of vocabulary will help you to improve English fluency skills.
 Take the word 'thing' for example.
 We know 'thing' means a nameless object, such as in the expression: 'a thing for peeling potatoes'. 'the thing is', 'all sorts of things' and 'there's no such thing' are three very common chunks well worth remembering.
 What kind of chunks should I look out for?
 1) Collocations and idiomsChunks include common collocational phrases, idioms and phrasal verbs.
 English conversation skills: Join us at Splendid Speaking on Facebook.

 This page will introduce our community on Facebook, a place to practise your advanced English speaking skills.

 Use our Facebook group to practise your English conversation skills Practice, practice practice!
 There's nothing like being able to practise your English conversation skills to improve your confidence in using the language.
 To help you do this we've set up a group on the popular social networking site, Facebook so you can meet up with other advanced learners of English who are looking to practise their speaking skills.